OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Data-stores.md

 | TeamsInString     | The list of team identifiers.
 | RostersInString   | The list of roster identifiers.
 | GroupsInString    | The list of group identifiers.
-| IsCompleted       | Indicating if the notification sending process is completed.
+| IsCompleted       | [Deprecated] Indicating if the notification sending process is completed.
 | IsDraft           | Indicating if the notifcation is a draft.
-| IsPreparingToSend | Indicating if the notification is in the "preparing to send" state.
+| IsPreparingToSend | [Deprecated] Indicating if the notification is in the "preparing to send" state.
 | Unknown           | The number of recipients who have an unknown status.
 | Content           | The content of the notification in serialized JSON form.
 | NotificationId    | The notification identifier.